eddiethedean/mock-spark/docs/guides/threading.md

 # Polars backend is thread-safe - no special configuration needed
 ```

-No special configuration is needed - Mock-Spark with Polars backend handles threading automatically.
+No special configuration is needed - Sparkless with Polars backend handles threading automatically.

 ## Comparison with DuckDB Backend